LEARNAcademy/syllabus/javascript/intro.md

 - can name the six primitive data types
 - can produce boolean, string, and number data types
 - can recall the syntax of creating a variable
-- can recognize and distinguish equality, relational, logical operators
 - can recall the definition of type coercion
 - can successfully run JavaScript code directly in the node terminal